IntXDevNull/malspam/README.md

 The goal is to investigate the file within to determine:

-- Is it malicious?
+1. Is it malicious?
 If so, find:
-  - IOCs
+2. IOCs
-  -- URLs / IPs
+  - URLs / IPs
-  -- filepaths
+  - filepaths
-  -- regkeys
+  - regkeys
-  -- other relevant IOCs to use for detection/remediation
+3. other relevant IOCs to use for detection/remediation

 Repeat this for all stages until you end up with either a congratulatory text-file or a `.exe`/`.dll`.